jmuehlig/perf-cpp/docs/counters.md

 ```

 > [!TIP]
-> Time events are measured *after opening* and *before stopping* performance counters — the overhead for accessing performance counters is **not** included.
+> The clock is read *after opening* and *before stopping* the performance counters, so the overhead of accessing the counters is not included in the measured time.

 ---